Improve self-help books using the BLUF format

 tl;dr: The BLUF structure would make self-help books much more efficient to consume.

 Most self-help, leadership training, and other personal growth and improvement books are laid out in a way that spreads the most valuable content throughout the book.
-They’re usually hundreds of pages long and can take 7-8 hours to read.
+They’re usually hundreds of pages long and can take hours and hours to read.
 The key points aren’t always called out in an obvious way, either – sometimes they’re hidden away within long paragraphs of stories and exposition.

 Consider this illustration showing how information is spread throughout a typical self-help book:

-• Gray areas represent annecdotal stories or personal thoughts from the author.
+- Gray areas represent annecdotal stories or personal thoughts from the author.
 This content is pleasant to read, but not required to get the point.

-• Yellow areas represent supporting information that helps the reader understand the main points and offers more detailed explanations, example applications, etc.
+- Yellow areas represent supporting information that helps the reader understand the main points and offers more detailed explanations, example applications, etc.

-• Green areas represent the key takeaways, the ultimate topics the author wants to convey.
+- Green areas represent the key takeaways, the ultimate topics the author wants to convey.

 What if we organized these books in a way that brought the most important information up front and then put the supplementary information later?